Aykchen/kalsij.github.io/README.txt

 PROJECT SUMMARY
 >>>>>>>>>>>>>>>>>>>>>>

-The purpose of this project was to get familiar with the HTML5 and CSS web programming by creating a static grocery store website.
+The purpose of this project was to get familiar with the HTML5, CSS, Javascript and PHP environments for web programming by creating a static grocery store website.

 ___________________________________________________________________________________________________
 Frontstore Part